 Because emulators are nothing more than programs, it’s entirely possible to create them yourself.
-As such, there is a good variety of them out there already.
-Some of them are free, some are paid, some have extra options, and some are more stable than others.
+As such, there is a variety of them out there already.
+Some of them are free, some are not, some have extra options, and some are more stable than others.
 The ones we list in the remainder of this guide are only the best of the best GBA emulators for you to choose from.

 Visual Boy Advance

 Visual Boy Advance is widely considered one of the best GBA emulators available.
 It’s also one of the oldest GBA emulators.
 Still, because it’s been around for so long, the software has had plenty of time to improve, patch itself, develop compatibility to many games, and optimize.

 One of the most helpful features of Visual Boy Advance is that it’s still a supported and updated program.
 That means if a new Windows or macOS patch breaks the emulator, for example, a patch to the emulator that fixes the issue will be released before too long.
 Not all emulators have this kind of support – although all of the ones in our guide today have this support.

 Additionally, while Visual Boy Advance used to be plagued by lag issues on older computers, nowadays, this is rarely a problem.
 Since both Visual Boy Advance and modern computers have had time to advance, you shouldn’t worry about lag.